rch16/RecycleHelper/README.md

 * [Testing](https://github.com/rch16/RecycleHelper/tree/master/Testing): Results and resources for the rounds of testing completed after development of each app version
     * [Performance and Stability](https://github.com/rch16/RecycleHelper/tree/master/Testing/Performance%20and%20Stability)
     * [Usability](https://github.com/rch16/RecycleHelper/tree/master/Testing/Usability)
+* [Final Report](https://github.com/rch16/RecycleHelper/blob/master/FinalReport.pdf): The report documenting the design and development process of RecycleHelper, that was the final deliverable for this project

 ## Credits